songster-sa/aws-developer-associate-notes/readme.md

         - server side
             - SSE-S3 - AES256 keys - S3 managed
             - SSE-KMS - KMS / AWS managed - you get master key
-            - SSE-C - customer managed - you manage the keys but AWS encrypts/decrypts
+            - SSE-C - customer managed - you manage the keys but AWS encrypts/decrypts - have to use HTTPS as u will send the key - can do this only via CLI
-        - client side - you encrypt before upload
+        - client side - you encrypt before upload - u can use a lib "amazon s3 encryption client"
     - how? - add a parameter in PUT request and check for it in bucket policy
 - **CORS - cross origin resource sharing - cross bucket data access**
+    - access-control-allow-origin header in requests - match with CORS setting
+    - access-control-allow-methods header in requests - match with CORS setting
+    - access-control-max-age
 - **for performance optimization**
     - if GET / read is more - use Cloud Front
     - if mixed - add hex hash PREfix to key names - so they are saved in diff partitions
+    - for uploads - use multi parts and transfer accelerations
+    - for downloads - use byte-range fetches
 - if expect more than 300 PUT/LIST/DELETE req/sec or more than 800 GET req/sec - raise support request with AWS
 - SGS - Simple Gateway Service - file system on S3
 - **how to access bucket - s3://bucket - region**
 - can fetch a private object via cloud front - Signed URL / Signed Cookies / origin access identity
+- versioning - enable-disable - (null-wont loose previous objects) - delete marker
+- S2 access logs; MFA delete
+- hosting static website - 403 error - as buckets are private
+    - make bucket public
+    - make bucket policy
+- S3 object lock - write once read many - WORM
+- S3 analytics - analyse storage access patterns
+- Athena - Serverless data analysis service allowing you to query data in S3
+- S3 Select / Glacier Select - select columns in csv
+- S3 notifications - may miss if objects not versioned

 ## Cloud Front - CDN - content delivery network
 - **for fast reads and downloads**